Reconfigurable-Computing-CalPoly-Pomona/Amotional-response/README.md

 Project repository for Dominic Holloman, Kevin Worsley

+**Overview**

+This project aims to produce an animatronic figure at low cost with a great deal of expressive potential.
+The device contains a fully embedded device design, using lights, sound, and simple motion to react to a user’s emotion,as expressed by their face.
+A convolutional  neural network trained to recognize four emotions is deployed, providing a level of interactivity often not seen in commercial products, particularly in the field of animatronics.

 * Files (Neural Network):
   * cnn-model-train.py : Training file for a convolutional neural network, training on the fer2013 dataset
   * dataset-load.py : Algorithm to take fer2013.csv and turn it into useful training format